widoriezebos/Thoth/Documentation/Administration/Configuration.md

 : The extension to recognize this renderer.
 An example would be ‘pdf’, adding a parameter to a Thoth page URL ‘?output=pdf’ would then render the HTML version of that page with this renderer.
 Must be unique across renderers.
 Example: ‘pdf’

 renderer.1.mode
 : The type of input to produce for the custom renderer.
-Default is HTML but you can override this to RAW if you want the raw markdown source to serve as input.
+Default is HTML but you can override this to RAW (or any other renderer for that matter, just use it’s Extension as the mode).
+You obviously need to avoid setting up recursive loops by pointing to a custom renderer that uses this renderer as a source somewhere in it’s chain.

 renderer.1.contenttype
-: The mime contenntype of the content rendered by this custom renderer.
+: The mime contenttype of the content rendered by this custom renderer.
 For PDF that would be ‘application/pdf’

 renderer.1.command
 : The OS level command to render the output.
 The following keywords can be used for substitution in the command: